NotYetTerminal/MazeGenerator/README.md

 # MazeGenerator
-Maze generator using cellular automata.
+Maze generator using cellular automata in the Godot game engine.

 Video: https://youtu.be/ui1uksc_g-s